toscawidgets/tw2.sqla/docs/index.rst

 Introduction
 ------------

 tw2.sqla is a database layer for ToscaWidgets 2 and SQLAlchemy.
-It allows common database tasks to be achieved with a minimal amount of code.
+It allows common database tasks to be achieved with minimal code.

 .. warning::
-    This is currently (July 2010) pre-alpha software.
-Although intended to work with any SQLAlchemy model, I am focusing testing on Elixir.
+    This is currently (June 2011) pre-alpha software.

 Features
 --------